-ADMISSION TO THE ONLINE PROGRAM
+ADMISSION TO THE ONLINE UNDERGRADUATE PROGRAM

-The Bluefield College Online program majors are designed for students who seek an alternative to the traditional methods of completing a college degree.

-Students seeking admission to the Bluefield College Online Program (except for the RN-to-BSN Program) must have a high school diploma or a GED with a GPA of 2.0.
-Students who have completed college work must have a cumulative GPA of 2.0.
-Students who have not earned any college credit hours in the required Math or English general education requirements for Bluefield College must take these courses at Bluefield College, unless an SAT/ACT score excludes them.
+Bluefield College online undergraduate programs are designed for students who seek an alternative to the traditional methods of completing a college degree.
+Students seeking full-admission to the Online Program (except for the RN to BSN Program) must have a high school diploma or a GED with a GPA of 2.0 or higher.
+Students who have completed previous college coursework must have a cumulative GPA of 2.0 or higher.

-If the student's transfer GPA is below 2.0, then the applicant file must go to special committee for review and consideration for provisional admission.
-The student must submit a letter explaining the events that led to the low GPA, the steps the applicant will take to ensure the GPA rises above 2.0, and the reasons that earning a college degree is important personally and professionally.
+If the student's cumulative GPA is below 2.0, then the applicant's file must go to special admissions committee for review and consideration for provisional admission.
+The student must submit a statement of explanation detailing the events that led to the low GPA, the steps the applicant will take to ensure the GPA rises above 2.0, and the reasons that earning a college degree is important personally and professionally.